mzattera/v4j/docs/005/index.md

 - Voynich/EVA chars in slot cells constitute a morphological unit (character).

-- It is important both for attacking the cypher and performing statistical analysis to have 1:1 mapping between Voynich and transcription characters.
+- It is important both for attacking the cypher and performing statistical analysis to have 1:1 mapping between Voynich and transliteration characters.